mevdschee/php-crud-api/README.md

 The above example will strip all HTML tags from strings in the input.

+### Type sanitation

+If you enable the 'sanitation' middleware, then you (automtically) also enable type sanitation.
+When this is enabled you may:

+- send leading and trailing whitespace (it will be ignored).
+- send a float to an integer field (it will be rounded).
+- send a base64url encoded (it will be converted to regular base64 encoding).
+- send a time/date/timestamp in any strtotime accepted format (it will be converted).

+You may use the config settings "`sanitation.types`" and "`sanitation.tables`"' to define for which types and in which tables you want to apply type sanitation (defaults to 'all').
+Example:

+    'sanitation.types' => 'date,timestamp',
+    'sanitation.tables' => 'posts,comments',

+Here we enable the type sanitation for date and timestamp fields in the posts and comments tables.

 ### Validating input

-By default all input is accepted unless the validation middleware is specified.
-The default types validations are then applied.
+By default all input is accepted and sent to the database.

-#### Validation handler

 If you want to validate the input in a custom way, you may add the 'validation' middleware and define a 'validation.handler' function that returns a boolean indicating whether or not the value is valid.

     'validation.handler' => function ($operation, $tableName, $column, $value, $context) {
         return ($column['name'] == 'post_id' && !is_numeric($value)) ? 'must be numeric' : true;